moise-mulungu/mixed-react-projects/project-info/teamdm/communication-tools/august-communication-info/checklists/debugging-checklist.md

 - preserve original code and attempted changes (within reason) because it may be useful again
   - leave code unchanged, but commented out (so you can revert back if needed).
     - within reason, that is, use your judgement.
 Some attempts are an obvious 100% dead end, so you don't need to keep useless code around, so just put a note that you tried abc and abc did not work at all and why.

+# programming tips to avoid bugs
+* pay close attention to detail, especially with data values, names of function params and API params
+* always copy and paste, don't type things manually, and you'll never make typos like leaving off the "s" in units

+# lessons from specific projects

+## debugging lessons from the weather API temperature 291 bug:
+* it didn't help to guess ahead about city, it was the units param all along.
+Always best to carefully follow the sequence of executed code backwards until you find incorrect variable values
+* you may have to rewrite some code in order to fully console.log all the things
+* be very careful about typos, they will break stuff EX: unit=imperial VS units=imperial
+* always copy and paste, don't type things manually, and you'll never make typos like leaving off the "s" in units
+* little details matter: EX: when you wrote the new axios.get call, you forgot to include the units param.
+* if you have a "previously it worked, but now it doesn't work situation, you can find the bug quickly by comparing previous to current code"
+* today's debugging was not rocket science, it was methodically following the code backwards from the error until we found the temperature number was 291, obviously wrong.
+Then we looked at what the NextJS API endpoint was providing, and it was 291, so we know the problem was there.
+We logged the data returned from openweatherapp API and saw 291 there, so we knew the problem just be that we were providing the wrong params to the openweathermap API.
+Then you said "previously it worked", then we knew to compare current API call to previous API call to find the difference.